Shynixn/Anchor-NMS/README.md

 ```maven
 mvn package
 ```
-Congrats the your jar file is now correctly obfuscated again.
+Congrats, the jar file is now correctly obfuscated again.

 ### Dependencies and relocating

-Often you have to shade dependencies in your final jar or even relocate them.
-This is fully support as only your jar file in the target folder gets obfuscated by the obfuscation goal.
+Often you have to shade dependencies into your final jar file or even relocate them.
+This is fully supported as only your jar file in the target folder gets obfuscated by the obfuscation goal.

-This means you simply include the plugin after you shaded your jar, so your shaded jar gets obfuscated in the end.
+This means you can simply include the plugin after your shading plugin, so your shaded jar gets obfuscated in the end.

 ```maven